 A highly recruited high school prospect, Gattis looked to stay in his home state of Texas and play for the Texas A&M. It was at this point that Gattis’ journey to the Braves began.

 The pressure of “big time” baseball got to Gattis before he could even lace his spikes for the Aggies.
-Gattis never reported to A&M, instead he was checked into a drug rehab center by his parents.
-Dealing with anxiety and the thought of failure for the first time in his baseball career, Gattis began to self-medicate with excessive drinking and marijuana.
+Gattis never reported to A&M, instead he was checked into a cocaine rehab treatment center by his parents.
+Dealing with anxiety and the thought of failure for the first time in his baseball career, Gattis began to self-medicate with excessive drinking, cocaine, and marijuana.
 The next four months of his life went from potential college standout to in-patient care and halfway houses.

 Then, it seemed that Gattis had his life back on track.
 He enrolled at Oklahoma Junior College to continue to utilize his natural abilities.
 However, his lack of happiness caused him to yet again drop out of school in pursuit of, as Gattis describes it, “a thing called happiness.”